-- Aviation is a practical part of aeronautics.
-The art of aviation implies the design, development, production, operation and use of aircraft.
+It is a practical part of aeronautics.
+The art of aviation implies design, development, production, operation and use of aircraft.

-- Aeronautical science studies the practical theory of aeronautics and aviation.
-This study includes operations, navigation, air safety and human factors.
+This branch of aeronautics studies the practical theory of aviation.
+This study considers operations, navigation, air safety and human factors.

-- Aeronautical engineering is responsible for the design and construction of the aircraft.
-The science is also includes the questions of aircraft’s power, use and controlling for safe operation.
+Engineers are responsible for design and construction of the aircraft.
+This science also works on the questions of aircraft’s power, use and controlling for safe operation.
 A great part of aeronautical engineering covers the science of aerodynamics that studies all aspects of the process of passing through the air.

-- Rocketry is a science that studies rockets – air vehicles that work from a rocket engine.
+This title speaks for itself.
+Rocketry develops air vehicles that work from a rocket engine.

-So the field of aeronautics covers knowledge about different types of air vehicles and all aspects of their functioning.
+So the field of aeronautics is connected with studying different types of air vehicles and all aspects of their operating and functioning.
 The constantly developing science has close connections with astronautics that covers theoretical and practical aspects of navigation beyond Earth's atmosphere.
 There is a special term called “aerospace” that is used to describe both sciences at once.

-You should be ready for a large flow of knowledge, to be responsible and hardworking if you really want to master the field and art of aeronautics.
-Air vehicles have very complex structure which requires from you a great variety of professional skills and exact actions.
-So don’t worry if you become puzzled with some tasks and remember that a lot of professional essay services are ready to give you all the necessary help to master this discipline.
+As a future student, you should be ready for a large flow of knowledge.
+You will face a lot of complicated and interesting things, so be responsible and hardworking if you really want to master the art of aeronautics.
+It okay if these difficulties will become too overwhelming sometimes, because there is a lot of professional essay services on the web and they are always ready to give you all the necessary aid.